aridjayarecipes/cutesrecipes.web.app/content/post/2088-easiest-way-to-prepare-speedy-cod-fillets-in-nanban-sauce-with-veggies.md

 recipeinstructions:
 - "Cut the fish into bite-sized pieces.
 Thinly slice the onion along the grain.
 Julienne the carrot.
 Remove the seeds from the chili peppers and slice into thin rounds."
 - "Mix the seasoning ingredients in a bowl with the water.
 Add the chili pepper, onions, and carrot."
 - "Dust the fish with flour and deep fry.
-While it&#39;s still hot, put it in the marinade from Step 2."
+While it's still hot, put it in the marinade from Step 2."
-- "Let the flavors mingle for 10 -15 minutes, and it&#39;s ready."
+- "Let the flavors mingle for 10 -15 minutes, and it's ready."
 categories:
 - Recipe
 tags: